stephenntiri/elasticfluentdkibana/README.md

 # ElasticFluentKibanaSetup
-EFK Setup in local K8s cluster
+EFK Setup in local K8s cluster with pvc